omprakash24d/Promptastic/README.md

     *   Password reset functionality.
     *   User profile management (display name, profile picture upload).
 *   **☁️ Cloud Sync**:
-    *   User scripts and versions are saved to Firestore when logged in.
+    *   User scripts, versions, and custom settings profiles are saved to Firestore when logged in.
-    *   Anonymous users' scripts are saved locally in the browser.
+    *   Anonymous users' scripts and profiles are saved locally in the browser.

 ## 🛠️ Tech Stack